Redoxer-CommunityProjects/redox-remote-euchre/README.md

 When you want to grab a to do, feel free to edit this readme and place your name in bold after the item you want to tackle so we can avoid duplicative work!

 ## Testing the app / Development
+- get Lua installed.
+If you use homebrew, should be as easy as `brew install lua`!
 - Ensure you have love downloaded and setup: https://love2d.org/
 - You'll want to alias to the full binary so you can run things like `love "<path to directory containing main.lua>"` and get the benefit of log prints and errors back to your shell
 - assuming you have the love.app in your app directory, you can use `alias love="/Applications/love.app/Contents/MacOS/love"` in your preferred shell file (.bash_profile, .zshrc, etc..)